-The tale of diamonds shows us opportunities in front of us and we don't see.
+The diamond tale shows us opportunities in front of us and we don't see.
 The words of Francisco Alcaide tell us that better preparation predisposes us to locate opportunities.

-For practical purposes, and with an eye on your personal SEDO, I distinguish opportunities in 10 categories:
+For practical purposes, and with an eye on your personal DAFO, I distinguish opportunities in 10 Categories:

-- Continuous learning: New competencies, skills and knowledge you can acquire
+- Continuous learning: New competitions, skills and knowledge you can acquire

 - Thoroughly analyze complaints from competing customers